 “Capital of culture, romance and gourmet cuisine”

-There are plenty things in Paris to see when you travel in the city of Lights and I have personally categorize Paris sites in Must-See, Important and Others.
+There are plenty places to visit in Paris when you travel in the city of Lights and I have personally categorized Paris sites in Must-See, Important and Others.
 This blog will provide you basic info of Must see attractions in Paris.

 Place Must See: